marcosdsanchez/chphp/README.md

 #### php-install

-You can also use [php-install] to install additional Rubies:
+You can also use [php-install] to install additional PHP versions:

 Installing to `/opt/php_versions` or `~/.php_versions`: